 - or mix chocolate chips and peanut butter chips 1/2 and 1/2

 - Lucky charms marshmallows

 - Nuts we use when making Chex Mix

 The original recipe can be found on the side of the rice Chex cereal box.
 It will take you about 15 minutes to make with melting chocolate in microwave safe bowl.
 You’ll need more time to allow it to cool down on some parchment or waxed paper at the end though.

 We have a printable recipe card at the bottom of this post but check out how we made them in photos below.
 You could even use Bugles chips for a little bit of salty sweet flavors!!

 - Pour Chex into a large bowl so it’s ready for you to pour mixture over cereal and stir.

-- Put butter, peanut butter and chocolate chips in a bowl and microwave about 30 seconds.
+- Put butter, chips of chocolate and peanut butter in a bowl and microwave about 30 seconds uncovered on high.

 - Stir contents, then heat for 30 seconds longer, then stir again.
 Do this another 30 seconds longer or until mixture is liquidy.

-- Stir in vanilla now, then drizzle over cereal.
+- Stir in vanilla extract now, then drizzle over cereal.